Similarity-as-Evidence: Calibrating Overconfident VLMs for Interpretable and Label-Efficient Medical Active Learning: Experiments

 \subsection{Ablation Study}

 We ablate three increments under the same AL protocol ($T=5$) and budget ($\rho=0.2$) over 10 datasets as shown in Table~\ref{tab:ablation_study}.
 Replacing the Random sampler with a dual-factor score lifts the macro average from 68.01\% to 73.35\% (+5.34\%).
-Using BiomedCLIP similarity to form Dirichlet evidence increases it to 78.62\% (+10.61\% \text{vs Random})).
+Using BiomedCLIP similarity to form Dirichlet evidence increases it to 78.62\% (+10.61\% \text{vs Random}).
 Adding the SEH to calibrate the evidence reaches 82.57\%.
 This represents a 3.95\% gain over the previous step and a 14.56\% total gain over Random.
 These results show that the sampler provides a strong lift, the VLM adds a steady margin, and the SEH is necessary to reach optimal performance.
+Ablation studies on SEH loss components, hyperparameters, and acquisition schedule are in supplementary Sec.~\ref{sec:ablation}.